prithvikannan/safe-map/README.md

 We built the app using react native for the front end, Firebase for the backend, and Google Cloud Vision and Natural Language Processing to verify dangerous situations.

-This app was sumbmitted to LAHacks with Aayush Patel, Manav Bhatia, Neel Saswade, and Nicolas Heuchert
+This app was submitted to LAHacks with Aayush Patel, Manav Bhatia, Neel Saswade, and Nicolas Heuchert